Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator.md

 1. **Pick your Windows image.** You can either browse through your computer for a Windows image to copy, pick an image from the pop-up mounted image picker, or pick the currently loaded one.
 Once you pick a Windows image, you will see information about each index in the image
 2. **Choose the architecture for the Preinstallation Environment** by using the architecture list.
 It is recommended to pick the one that the image supports
+3. (Optional, new in DISMTools 0.5.1) **Choose an unattended answer file to apply**
-3. **Choose the target location of the ISO file.** If the target image exists, you will be asked if you want to replace it when clicking Create
+4. **Choose the target location of the ISO file.** If the target image exists, you will be asked if you want to replace it when clicking Create

 This process can take between 5 to 10 minutes, depending on the size of the Windows image and the speed of your computer's disk drive.